toramregistlet/toramregistlet.github.io/Registlet/Registlet.md

 Note: Please DM Aldenard#9771 / cal.s#2542 / Peanutou#9528 / Xen#9031 on Discord for inaccurate detail or missing information.
 Please only DM one of us.
 Thank you!

 <!--
-    Add 2 spaces at the end of line to break the line (new line).
+    Add 2 spaces (  ) at the end of line to break the line (new line).

     Empty line after registlet detail is to break out of indented text (>) more than symbol.
 Otherwise, all the next lines will be indented too.

+    If you want to make registlet's detail in more than 1 line, use > for the new line and 2 spaces (  ) at the end previous line.
+    See "Heal Bank" and "Chancy Trap" as an example.
 -->

 ## Physical Attack Boost